masukomi/changelog_manager/README.md

 ## Download a pre-compiled binary
 You can download [changelog_manager for macOS here](http://masukomi.org/projects/changelog_manager/changelog_manager.tgz).
-Just decompress it `tar -xzf changelog_manager.zip` and add it to your path.
+Just decompress it `tar -xzf changelog_manager.tgz` and add it to your path.
 Then follow the Usage guidelines.

 ## Building from source:

 Changelog Manager is written in Crystal so, you'll need to [install the Crystal compiler](http://crystal-lang.org/docs/installation/index.html).

-Then
+### macOS
+If you're on macOS you can make a staticly compiled binary that you _should_ be able to distribute to other macOS users with this command:

+	crystal compile --release src/changelog_manager.cr --link-flags "/usr/local/opt/libevent/lib/libevent.a /usr/local/opt/libpcl/lib/libpcl.a /usr/local/opt/bdw-gc/lib/libgc.a"

+### Other OSs

-    `crystal compile --release src/changelog_manager.cr`
+	crystal compile --release src/changelog_manager.cr

+This is not a static binary.
+Any system you distribute it on must have the required headers installed.
+You can do something similar to the macOS with `--link-flags` but which ones you link in will be different.

 Once you've built it, put the new `changelog_manager` file somewhere in your path.
 Here's [how to add a directory to your path](http://unix.stackexchange.com/a/26059/124338).
 Or, if you just run `echo $PATH` on the command line you can simply